Dragon-Rider/node-server/README.md

 # node-server
-A Node.js SFB ( Separation of Front and Back ends ) project for building node server fastly and simply, based on [koa][2].
+A Node.js SFB ( Separation of Front and Back ends ) project for building node server fastly and simply, based on [koa 2][2].

 ## Install
 ```bash